Ayaan Hirsi Ali: Dutch citizenship controversy

-Life in the U.S.
+Life in the United States

 In 2006, Hirsi Ali took a position at the American Enterprise Institute in Washington, D.C.; as the Dutch government continued to provide security for her, this required an increase in their effort and costs.

-On 17 April 2007, the local Muslim community in Johnstown, Pennsylvania protested Hirsi Ali's planned lecture at the local campus of the University of Pittsburgh.
+On 17 April 2007, the local Muslim community in Johnstown, Pennsylvania, protested Hirsi Ali's planned lecture at the local campus of the University of Pittsburgh.
 Pittsburgh imam Fouad El Bayly said that the activist deserved the death sentence but should be tried and judged in an Islamic country.

-On 25 September 2007, Hirsi Ali received her United States Permanent Resident Card (green card).
-In October 2007, she returned to the Netherlands, continuing her work for AEI from a secret address in the Netherlands.
+Hirsi Ali was granted permanent residency in the United States in 2007.
+In October 2007, she returned to the Netherlands, continuing her work for AEI from a secret address.
 The Dutch minister of Justice Hirsch Ballin had informed her of his ruling that, as of 1 October 2007, the Dutch government would no longer pay for her security abroad.
 That year she declined an offer to live in Denmark, saying she intended to return to the United States.

+She became a naturalized citizen of the United States in 2013.

 She was a Fellow with the Future of Diplomacy Project at the Belfer Center for Science and International Affairs at The Harvard Kennedy School from 2016 to 2019.

 Al-Qaeda hit list

-In 2010, Anwar al-Awlaki published a hit list in his Inspire magazine, including Ayaan Hirsi Ali, Geert Wilders and Salman Rushdie along with cartoonists Lars Vilks and three Jyllands-Posten staff members: Kurt Westergaard, Carsten Juste, and Flemming Rose.
+In 2010, Anwar al-Awlaki published a hit list in his Inspire magazine, including Hirsi Ali, Geert Wilders, and Salman Rushdie along with cartoonists Lars Vilks and three Jyllands-Posten staff members: Kurt Westergaard, Carsten Juste, and Flemming Rose.
 The list was later expanded to include Stéphane "Charb" Charbonnier, who was murdered in 2015 in a terror attack on Charlie Hebdo in Paris, along with 11 other people.
 After the attack, Al-Qaeda called for more killings.